ariadnayo/sspbacterialgenomics/README.md

 # Erythromycin-Resistance-Dynamics
-Antibiotic resistance has been named as an escalating global concern, and understanding the rapid evolutionary responses of bacteria to antibiotic stress is critical for developing more effective treatment strategies.
-In this study, we explore the evolutionary trajectory of Vibrio Natriegens under continuous pressure of the macrolide antibiotic Erythromycin.
-Our objective is to investigate whether V. natriegens can develop resistance to Erythromycin through mutations in the msrA gene.
-Using a chemostat system, we maintained controlled conditions while applying a gradual increase in Erythromycin concentration on our bacterial cultures.
-The antibiotic was added incrementally, doubling in concentration until it reached an Optical Density (OD) threshold of 0.3.
-Throughout the experiment we collected samples from the experimental vials and sent them to Plasmidsaurus to be sequenced.
-Upon receiving the sequencing data, we conducted a comparative analysis between the mutant and wild-type genomes to identify genetic variations.
-Although no mutations were identified in the msrA gene, we detected alterations in the atpD gene and in a gene encoding an XRE family transcriptional regulator, which may be linked to alternative macrolide resistance mechanisms.
-These genetic changes were also associated with a measurable reduction in bacterial fitness.
+Background
+Antibiotic resistance is an escalating global concern.
+Understanding the rapid evolutionary responses of bacteria to antibiotic stress is critical for developing effective treatment strategies and minimizing resistance emergence.

+Objective
+This study explores the evolutionary trajectory of Vibrio natriegens under continuous pressure from the macrolide antibiotic Erythromycin.
+We specifically investigated whether resistance would develop through mutations in the msrA gene.

+Methodology
+- System: Utilized a chemostat system to maintain controlled environmental conditions.
+- Pressure: Applied a gradual, doubling increase in Erythromycin concentration until reaching an Optical Density (OD) threshold of 0.3.
+- Sequencing: Samples were processed via Plasmidsaurus for comparative genomic analysis between mutant and wild-type strains.

+Key Findings
+- Genetic Divergence: No mutations were identified in the targeted msrA gene.
+- Alternative Pathways: Significant alterations were detected in the atpD gene and a gene encoding an XRE family transcriptional regulator.
+- Fitness Trade-offs: These genetic changes were associated with a measurable reduction in bacterial fitness, suggesting a high metabolic cost for these alternative resistance mechanisms.

+Conclusion
-These findings provide a deeper understanding of the molecular mechanisms driving resistance development and may contribute to optimizing antibiotic usage protocols and minimizing resistance emergence.
+These findings provide a deeper understanding of the molecular mechanisms driving resistance development.
+This data contributes to optimizing antibiotic usage protocols and helps map the unpredictable nature of evolutionary landscapes under pharmacological stress.